Daniel-Nikpayuk/FNFTA/data entry/README.md

 fact---that there is structured data, it would be easy to come up with a training set.
 This was impossible the first time around as I didn't know what to expect overall, and so I didn't know what patterns to match against and thus what style of machine learning algorithms to apply.
-With a polished dataset, I now have access to Chief and Council first and last names: Though such things do change over the years, similar names tend to stay within communities, and so first and last names seperate of each other make for a good way to recognize lines of interest.
+With a polished dataset, I now have access to Chief and Council first and last names: Though such things do change over the years, similar names tend to stay within communities, and so first and last names separate of each other make for a good way to recognize lines of interest.
 A basic logistic regression training model should suffice.
 There's 582 reports, and a good 5-10 lines within the reports of interest, making about 2500-5000 training examples.
 That's still pretty small data, but it shouldn't be hard to tweak features to get pretty good accuracy given the context.
 It is something I plan on trying out